dhis2-metadata/EPR_RRT/docs/epr_rrt-design.md

 #### Emergency Coordination Unit (ECU) and Emergency Operations Center (EOC) Staff

-Responsible ECU and EOC staff at national or subnational levels can use the system’s dashboard feature to assess surge capacity readiness during the watch or non-emergency phase and monitor availability and workforce allocation during a response.
+Responsible ECU and EOC staff at national or sub-national levels can use the system’s dashboard feature to assess surge capacity readiness during the watch or non-emergency phase and monitor availability and workforce allocation during a response.
 Customizable dashboards that are completed by the RRT Manager or RRT Roster Manager may provide ECU and EOC staff a visual overview of the roster’s size, skill availability and need, and potential surge staff, enabling the PHEOC or ECU staff to make informed planning, operational and logistics decisions prior to and in real-time during an emergency.

 #### Leadership